 I tried the Birthday Cake flavour and it was amazing!
 It felt very indulgent but with such high protein content and low calories, I’ll be working my way through all of the flavours

-If you love brownies like me, you should try making protein brownies – recipe here – which are great for on the go and pack 9.6g of protein into a serving depending on which cookie recipe you go for.
+If you love cookies like me, you should try making one of our many cookie recipes here – which are great for on the go and pack between 6-15g of protein into a serving depending on which cookie recipe you go for.

 Being English, Brussels sprouts are one of the most British ingredients on my Christmas Dinner plate.